 As a result in 3100 BC a war was fought between Menes leader of the Southerners and The Scorpion King of Northern Egypt for the control of both Upper and Lower Egypt.

-Thus the land of Kemet later to be called Egypt became unified and the era of the Pharaohs began.
+Thus the land of Kemet later to be called Egypt became unified and a Black Pharaoh.

-Contact with Asia and Europe continued at the Delta in Lower Egypt but Black African men and women continued to rule Kemet exclusively until 1650 BCE when the Hyksos from Asia invaded and conquered Kemet.
+Contact between the Black people of Lower Egypt with Asia and Europe continued at the Nile Delta but Black African men and women continued to rule Kemet exclusively until 1650 BCE when the Hyksos from Asia invaded and conquered Kemet.